navaneeth/navaneeth.hugo/content/post/leh-ladakh-bike-trip.md

 [![Shanti stupa][shanti-stupa1]](https://www.flickr.com/photos/navaneethkn/35662046971/in/dateposted-public/lightbox/)

 We woke up the next day hearing the bad news.
-It is raining everywhere.
-Roads to Khardungla is closed.
+It was raining everywhere.
+Roads to Khardungla was closed.
 Rain was not expected at this time of year at Leh.
 But there we had heavy rain and flooded roads.
 We had to cancel Khardungla and spent a day exploring Leh.

 ![Leh city][leh-city1]